mabogunje/yorudi/README.txt

 As with Chinese though, each word is unique by tones.
 So there are no homophones, while homographs abound.

 B. Underdotted Characters
 The Yoruba alphabet features several underdotted letters.
 The underdot is used indicate a modified pronounciation of the normal sound.
-For example, the letters 'ṣ', is pronounced 'sh'
+For example, the letter 'ṣ', is pronounced 'sh'

 C. Contraction
 Yoruba often uses assimilation and elision to contract words when forming other words, phrases, and sentences.
 These 2 processes are outlined below:
 1. Elision:- The deletion of a vowel e.g ní + ilé = n'ílé i.e "in" + "house" = "in the house"
 2. Assimilation :- The inheritance by a vowel of another vowel sound. e.g kú + ilé = kúulé i.e "greet" + "house" = "greetings" (used when visiting people in their homes)

-This use of contraction sometimes leads to a certain abimguity between words and phrases.
+This use of contraction sometimes leads to a certain ambiguity between words and phrases.

 To learn more about the Yoruba people and their language, see http://yorupedia.com/

 ENCODING
-Given the unique properties of the Yoruba language (as detailed above), a specialized input format is necessary to accurately record words in our dictionary.
+Given the unique properties of the Yoruba language (as detailed above), a specialized input format is necessary to accurately record words.
 Details of this input format are given below.

 Every entry in a Yorudi dictionary must be made up of 4 major parts
 1. A simplified Yoruba form of the word
 2. The complete Yoruba decomposition of the word
-3. The target language glossary
+3. The target language glossary of definitions
 4. (Optional) An attribute list

 ENTRY FORM